Returning to the Garden

 Jesus met the Samaritan woman in her physical need of thirst and used it as an occasion to pierce through the thick walls of her spiritual wounds and her sins.
 He pointed to a higher reality.
 The greater human thirst is not physical but spiritual.
 As the conversation progressed, Jesus challenged her assumptions about worship.
 No longer is worship of God to be contained to a place.
 The new boundaries of worship are spirit and truth.

-We explored in our last post “Worship After Death” that true worship is none other than the worship Jesus gave to the Father on the cross, and that this worship is perpetually offered in the Eucharist.
+True worship is none other than the worship Jesus gave to the Father on the cross, and that this worship is perpetually offered in the Eucharist.
 Worshiping in spirit and truth is the source of Jesus’ living water that he promised to the woman and to us.
 This living water sustains us now as a wellspring of grace during our sojourn on earth and through grief.
 This renewal that is accessed through worship is meant to sustain us as we journey to our final home in heaven.

 We enter heaven by passing through death.
 However, death is not the entrance, but is more like a door that is opened.
 It is the empty tomb of Jesus Christ that is the entrance back into the garden.
 The Resurrection account in the Gospel of John subtly but profoundly takes up this garden theme that began in Genesis.